perseus784/perseus784/README.md

 ### Hi there 👋
 I am doing my master's in Robotics and Autonomous Systems (Artificial Intelligence Concentration).
-Worked as a Mentor for Udacity's AI Nanodegree program and as a Computer Vision Developer.
+Worked as a Computer Vision Engineer and Mentor for Artificial Intelligence.

 Working in Reinforcement Learning, Computer Vision, Deep Learning, Robotics and Self-Driving Car related Technologies.